mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Imperial Army.

-In the modern era, many noble houses retain similar units which have varying degrees of utility and battle- readiness.
+In the modern era, many noble houses retain similar units which have varying degrees of utility and battle-readiness.
 Based on the precedent set by the 4518th, these units are called household troops or simply Huscarles.
 These private regiments may be established as attached or contributed formations of the Imperial